aosbornee/DevOps-Work/Notes/Week10-Configuration-Management/Ansible-With-Vagrant.md

 #[aws]
 #192.168.33.12 ansible_connection=ssh ansible_ssh_user=vagrant ansible_ssh_pass=vagrant
 ```
-- We have created a
+- We have created a connection between our controller and our other two VMs,
+as you can see in the above file we have assigned them both to a Ip and how we
+can connect to them

 - We have commented out of the controller because we do not need to SSH into it

 #### Entering App and DB